 Gaelic games are the core of the Washington DC Gaels.
 We field teams in both hurling and football in both men's and women's codes, playing within the Mid-Atlantic division against teams in Baltimore, Richmond, and Coastal Virginia.

 Players may not pick up the ball with their hands.
-The ball must be lifted off the ground with the feet.
-Just like in hurling, players score by striking the ball into the goal for three points or hitting it over the goal for one point.
-Players can shoulder check their opponent but hits from the front or behind are not allowed.
+The ball must be lifted off the ground with your feet.
+Like in hurling, players score by striking the ball into the goal for three points or hitting it over the goal for one point.
+Players can shoulder-check their opponent but hits from the front or behind are not allowed.

 Still baffled by the idea?
 Watch a video of it here.

 Team history: As our club's first team, men's football has the longest history in our club.
 They took home the national championship titles in 1998 and 2001.

 By now, you've guessed that ladies' football is about the same as Gaelic football, and you would be correct.
 Players use a ball like a hard volleyball to score points (above the crossbar) and goals (in the net).
 Like in men's football, players can carry it for a few steps but then must bounce it off the ground or their instep to carry the ball further down the pitch.

 Need more clarity on the subject?
 Watch a video of it here.

 Team history: Our ladies' football squad was the second team formed in 1992 and won a national championship in 2008.

 Coach/Coordinator: Rebecca Levetzow